Velas Turtle Festival - Olive Ridley Conservation

 Velas is famous for the Olive Ridley Turtle, which is an endangered species of sea turtles.
 Velas is a small village about 5 kms from Harihareshwar across the Bagmandala creek.
 Every year the Olive Ridley turtle population visits Velas to lay its eggs.

 Ten years ago, before the conservation effort started, most of the Olive Ridley turtle eggs were either consumed by humans, dogs and other wild animals.
-An NGO named Sahyadri Nisarg Mitra and the Kasav Mitra Mandal (KMM), the committee has taken the initiative to conserve olive ridley turtles by providing protection to their eggs during the period of February to March.
+An NGO named Sahyadri Nisarg Mitra and the Kasav Mitra Mandal (KMM), committee has taken the initiative to conserve olive ridley turtles by providing protection to their eggs during the period of February to March.
 The NGO also organises the festival which offers the experience of witnessing the first steps of the baby Olive ridleys

 If you want to know all about Olive Ridley Turtles and Velas Beach Turtle Festival.
 Here is the detailed travel guide for your tour planning and plotting.
-If you don’t want to plan to join group tours of Adventure Geek.

 At 7 am, when most are waking up to a lazy weekend, Ratnagiri's Velas Beach is buzzing with activity.
 Visitors stand on either side of a roped aisle, cameras in hand for what's one of the years most waited for red carpet walk.
-As volunteers release the day's first batch of Olive Ridley Turtle hatchlings cameras go off.
+As volunteers release the day's first batch of Olive Ridley Turtle hatchlings cameras goes off.
 Babies Turtle make their way into the sea guided by the morning sun.

-Locals are involved in every step of the process: surveying the beach for eggs, collecting and transferring them into artificial hatcheries which is monitored till the eggs hatch.
+Locals are involved in every step of the process: surveying the beach for eggs, collecting and transferring them into artificial hatcheries which are monitored till the eggs hatch.
 The babies are then collected and released twice a day i.e. in the morning and evening.
 Timings are Morning 7 – 7:30 am and Evening 6 – 6:30 am.
-The sightings of a baby turtle is on pure luck.
+The sightings of a baby turtle are on pure luck.
 Visitors are requested to follow announced dates as they are predicted by an NGO with the constant study.
-Every turtle hatched out of egg goes back into the sea on the same day.
+Every turtle hatched out of an egg goes back into the sea on the same day.

 Only to Return